BlueBrain/region-grower/README.md

 # Region Grower

-Synthesize cells in a given spatial context.
+Synthesize neuronal morphologies in a given spatial context provided by an atlas.

 ## Introduction

-This package provides tools to synthesize cells in a given spatial context (a brain Atlas).
+This package provides a general tools to synthesize cells in a given spatial context (a brain Atlas) with embarassingly parallel computation (with distributed computing via dask-mpi).
-It is an implementation of the algorithm for picking morphologies for given cell positions, which aims to match a set of constraints prescribed by *placement rules*.
+This package is difficult to use on its own, as it requires several specific inputs from atlas and synthesis.
+It is advised to use it via [synthesis-workflow](https://github.com/BlueBrain/synthesis-workflow), which is a workflow generating most of the inputs of region-grower.

 ## Installation